 - If you have an allergy to phenobarbital or any other part of phenobarbital injection.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have any of these health problems: A block in the airway, liver disease, or shortness of breath.

-- If you or a family member have ever had porphyria.
+- If you have ever had porphyria.